OwlWilderness/wvrps.stems/README.md

 - Please credit wvrp # and stem used.

-- Note WVRP 678 is now longer owned - it was gifted around the time these stems were removed from audius.
+- Note WVRP 678 is now no longer owned - it was gifted around the time these stems were removed from audius.
 From what I understand this does not affect exsisting use - only use after transfer.

 ## Links
 - [WVRP Sound HUB](https://hub.warpsound.ai/) (holders)